aws-greengrass/aws-greengrass-nucleus/RECIPE_REFERENCE.md

 ```

 #### Component Dependencies
-Describe component dependencies, the versions of dependencies will be resolved during deployment.
+Describe component dependencies.
+The versions of dependencies will be resolved during deployment.
 > note: Services represented by components will be started/stopped with respect to dependency order.

 ```yaml